Penn-HCI/ffl/doc/pilot_study_plan.md

 1. (Scale) How easy do you find using our tool comparing to using regular LaTeX math (including `amsmath` and common packages)?
 2. What issues did you have with it?
 Please rank from most to least frustrating?
    1. disambiguation: override? live is useful, combining, ltr, different from writing (thinking semantically)
+   2. More demo/tutorial

 3. Were there things you expected to work but didn't?
 If so, what were they?
+   3. Question on overriding
-4. What are some things you liked and would like us to keep?
+5. What are some things you liked and would like us to keep?
    1. change: combinator instructions: e.g. & use case
    2. keep: optional semicol, dollar sign wasn't so bad after a while
-5. Feedback on cheatsheet?
+6. Feedback on cheatsheet?
    1. print out high-res, the exact color does not matter

 Watch & ask?
 Could imagine themselves using for their own work?
 Actual need?
 Script, setups?
 Think aloud?
 Encourage questions?
+More feature-ful practice